sasabosnic/rgz/vi.md

     # pkg_add nvi

-For syntax highlighting I use cleaner formatting and linters, but I understand this can be a deal breaker for ~~hipsters~~ modern software developers.
+Instead of syntax highlighting I use cleaner formatting and linters, but I understand this can be a deal breaker for ~~hipsters~~ modern software developers.

 For many other features there are POSIX utilities and shell scripts: